Geographic Information Science (GISC)

 Principles and reduction of observations and errors in spatial measurement.
 Techniques of horizontal and vertical angle measurement for precise positioning.
 Trigonometric heighting and vertical staff tacheometry.
 Setting out of structures.
 Design and computation of horizontal and vertical curves.
 Spring.

-Advanced programming course focusing on the design and implementation of GIS scripts and GIS web applications.
-Topics covered include GIS web applications, web mashups, GIS scripts, GIS tool creation, and advanced user interface design and implementation.
-Spring.
+The course focuses on the design and implementation of GIS scripts and GIS applications.
+Topics covered included GIS programming (i.e. automate GIS tasks using scripting language), GIS tool creation, and advanced user interface design and implementation.
+This course dedicates time to programming fundamentals so that the skills learned can be applied to languages other than Python.

 Basic elements of thematic cartography, cartographic theory, and cartographic projections.
 Integration of cartographic principles with GIS visualization.
 Principles of map design with GIS data.
 Spring.